lynnmench/Simpson_Classifier/README.md

 Start Date: 28Nov2022

 # Simpson Character Classifier
-The purpose of this project is to identify Simpson characters from an image.
+The purpose of this project is to identify which Simpson characters is in an image.

 #### -- Project Status: Active